shriphani/blog/_src/posts/2015-01-21-dimension-analysis-the-wrap.md

 In the past few blog posts, I covered some details of popular dimension-reduction techniques and showed some common themes.
-In this post, I will collect all these materials and demonstrate the motivation for each of the techniques I covered.
-Clojure code based on
+In this post, I will collect all these materials and tie them together.
-<code>core.matrix</code> is provided for all the algorithms covered
-(github repo shared at the end of the blog post).

 <!-- more -->